-- Al-Sadiq al-Mahdi, head of the Umma Party, the country’s largest opposition party (REUTERS/Mohamed Nureldin Abdallah)
+- Al-Sadiq al-Mahdi, head of the Sudan’s National Umma Party (NUP), the country’s largest opposition party (Photo: Reuters/Mohamed Nureldin Abdallah)

 The NUP was one of the signatories to the highly controversial accord which explicitly calls for toppling the regime and sets a vision for a new system that succeeds the government currently dominated by the ruling National Congress Party (NCP).